 How long is the incubation period for Hand Foot and Mouth Disease: Contagion Timeline?

-When is HFMD most contagious in the Hand Foot and Mouth Disease: Contagion Timeline?
+When is Hand Foot and Mouth Disease: Contagion Timeline most dangerous?

-First week, especially days 1-3 with fever—via droplets and saliva.
-Highest viral load.3 4 7
+First week, especially days 1-3 with fever—highest viral shedding via respiratory routes and blisters.1 3 4

-When can my child return to daycare per Hand Foot and Mouth Disease: Contagion Timeline?
+How to know when it's safe to return to daycare in Hand Foot and Mouth Disease: Contagion Timeline?

 Not sure about an ingredient?